-Ultimate Medical Academy is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 - 136A.71.
+- Ultimate Medical Academy is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes sections 136A.61 136A.71.
 Registration is not an endorsement of the institution.
-Credits earned at the institution may not transfer to all other institutions.
-Minnesota students will not be able to use the following courses to satisfy the General Education/Elective requirements for UMA programs: AC2760 - Accounting for Managers; PS2100 - Working With People; or PS2150 - Patient Relations.
+Credits earned at the institution may not transfer to all other institutions. - Minnesota students will not be able to use the following courses to satisfy the General Education/Elective requirements for UMA programs: AC2760 - Accounting for Managers; PS2100 - Working With People; or PS2150 - Patient Relations.